Partnership Brain Partner Fit Evaluation Framework

 Architectural Intent

-This framework ensures MWMS builds partnerships that are aligned, useful, executable, and capable of creating compounding growth.
+This framework ensures MWMS builds partnerships that are:

 Final Rule